Paul Crook: Professional career

 Crook spent most of 2011/2012 on the road with Meat Loaf.

 Meat Loaf asked Crook to mix the Guilty Pleasure Tour, Live From Sydney.

 In early 2013 Meat Loaf and Crook began song editing and video creation for the Last At Bat Tour.
 All of the video media used in the show was put together by the two of them.
 The tour mounted in April 2013 and took them through the UK, Ireland, Germany and the Netherlands.
-The Last At Bat Tour is considered to be Meat Loaf's greatest tour to date.

 After the Last At Bat Tour, Crook began working with Meat Loaf on song arrangements and video production for a Las Vegas residency...
 Rocktellz And Cocktails had a successful 26-week run at Planet Hollywood Resort & Casino.

 Summer 2014, Crook began production work on Meat Loaf's upcoming album Braver Than We Are.

 While on break from recording Braver Than We Are, Crook began production for Frank DiMino's album Old Habits Die Hard.
 It was released on Frontiers Records in July 2015.

 July 2015 Crook found himself back in the studio with Meat Loaf, recording vocals on Braver Than We Are.
 A majority of the work was done during an 11-week period in a rental house just outside of Nashville.
 Vocal overdubs and mixing were completed in Las Vegas (December 2015 - February 2016).
 Release date is slated for September 2016.